MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/configure-ad-accounts.md

       - The account (or the group that the account is a member of) must be given the **Create Computer objects** and **Read All Properties** permissions in the container that is used for computer accounts in the domain.
 For more information, see [Steps for configuring the account for the person who installs the cluster](#steps-for-configuring-the-account-for-the-person-who-installs-the-cluster), later in this guide.

-      - If your organization chooses to prestage the cluster name account (a computer account with the same name as the cluster), the prestaged cluster name account must give “Full Control” permission to the account of the person who installs the cluster.
+      - If your organization chooses to prestage the cluster name account (a computer account with the same name as the cluster), the prestaged cluster name account must give "Full Control" permission to the account of the person who installs the cluster.
 For other important details about how to prestage the cluster name account, see [Steps for prestaging the cluster name account](#steps-for-prestaging-the-cluster-name-account), later in this guide.

 ### Planning ahead for password resets and other account maintenance